Best Ultralight Backpack 2026

 - Pros: Ultralight.
 Best-in-class materials.
 Comfy.
 Durable.
 Waterproof fabric.
 Great value.
 Excellent weight transfer.
 Good value.

-Hyperlite Mountain Gear Unbound Backpack
+Hyperlite Mountain Gear Unbound 55

 - Weight: 31.0 oz